intel/neural-compressor/examples/tensorflow/image_recognition/README.md

           --input_model=/PATH/TO/frozen_vgg19.pb --output_model=./ilit_vgg19
   ```

-Examples of enabling iLiT auto tuning on TensorFlow ResNet50 V1.5
+Examples of enabling Intel® Low Precision Optimization Tool auto tuning on TensorFlow ResNet50 V1.5
 =======================================================

-This is a tutorial of how to enable a TensorFlow image recognition model with iLiT.
+This is a tutorial of how to enable a TensorFlow image recognition model with Intel® Low Precision Optimization Tool.

 # User Code Analysis

-iLiT supports two usages:
+Intel® Low Precision Optimization Tool supports two usages:

 1. User specifies fp32 "model", calibration dataset "q_dataloader", evaluation dataset "eval_dataloader" and metric in tuning.metric field of model-specific yaml config file.

 2. User specifies fp32 "model", calibration dataset "q_dataloader" and a custom "eval_func" which encapsulates the evaluation dataset and metric by itself.

-As ResNet50 V1.5 is a typical image recognition model, use Top-K as metric which is built-in supported by iLiT.
-So here we integrate Tensorflow [ResNet50 V1.5](https://github.com/IntelAI/models/tree/v1.6.0/models/image_recognition/tensorflow/resnet50v1_5/inference) in [IntelAI Models](https://github.com/IntelAI/models/tree/v1.6.0) with iLiT by the first use case for simplicity.
+As ResNet50 V1.5 is a typical image recognition model, use Top-K as metric which is built-in supported by Intel® Low Precision Optimization Tool.
+So here we integrate Tensorflow [ResNet50 V1.5](https://github.com/IntelAI/models/tree/v1.6.0/models/image_recognition/tensorflow/resnet50v1_5/inference) in [IntelAI Models](https://github.com/IntelAI/models/tree/v1.6.0) with Intel® Low Precision Optimization Tool by the first use case for simplicity.

 ### Write Yaml config file